 The Empire Tang then finally reached peace, with a central government surrounding by some powerful warlords and their half-independent kingdoms.

-Changing to A Completely Different Monarch
+Changing To A Completely Different Monarch

-Afterwards, he assigned eunuchs as the chief commanders of his imperial guards, which officially gave the eunuch group the military power, until the end of the Tang Dynasty.
+Afterward, he assigned eunuchs as the chief commanders of his imperial guards, which officially gave the eunuch group the military power, until the end of the Tang Dynasty.

 He also allowed the existence and legality of more power of those warlords, which he tried his best to weaken before.